AUTeddy/Godot-Event-Bridge-Official/docs/DEVELOPER_GUIDE.md

 # EventBridge Guide — Using the EventDock

 This guide shows you how to **configure, generate, and use events** with the **EventDock** after installing the EventBridge plugin.
-We assume you already have a **server build running** and can connect clients.
+You should already have a **server build running** and can connect clients.

 ---